re4ldev/arch-laptop/README.md

 7. Live environment boot mode verification.
 8. Wipe out the disk.
 9. Partition the disks.
-10. Setup an encryption.
+10. Setup an encryption and format the partitions.
-11. Format disk partitions.
-12. Create and mount btrfs subvolumes and non-btrfs partitions for the System.
+11. Create and mount btrfs subvolumes and non-btrfs partitions for the System.
-13. Select the mirrors.
+12. Select the mirrors.
-14. Install system packages with pacstrap.
+13. Install system packages with pacstrap.
-15. Generate fstab.
+14. Generate fstab.
-16. Chroot into the new system and perform basic configuration.
+15. Chroot into the new system and perform basic configuration.
-17. Update mkinitcpio configuration and generate initramfs.
+16. Update mkinitcpio configuration and generate initramfs.
-18. Install and configure the boot loader.
+17. Install and configure the boot loader.
-19. Boot into a newly installed system.
+18. Boot into a newly installed system.
-20. Create a swapfile.
+19. Create a swapfile.
-21. Add the User and setup User's directory subvolume layout.
+20. Add the User and setup User's directory subvolume layout.
-22. Configure snapper.
+21. Configure snapper.
-23. Install DWM window manager.
+22. Install DWM window manager.

 ## 1. Acquire and verify an installation image ##
 The updated list of mirrors can be found on [Arch Linux download page](https://archlinux.org/download).
 Download Arch Linux image (.iso) from preferred mirror, and the corresponding PGP signature file (.iso.sig) from Arch Linux download page directly.\